STUDENT AMERICAN OSTEOPATHIC ACADEMY OF ORTHOPEDICS

 - oversee the planning, preparation, organization, and execution of semi-annual national student meetings,

-iii. assist in the advertisement and promotion of activities and events,
+- assist in the advertisement and promotion of activities and events,

 (f) The Recruitment chair shall,

-- Work closely with AOAO Ambassador Committee, and execute initiatives on SAOAO and Local chapter level
+- work closely with AOAO Ambassador Committee, and execute initiatives on SAOAO and Local chapter level,

 - collect and maintain annual national student roster from SAOAO chapters,

-iii. present chapters for official SAOAO recognition
+- present chapters for official SAOAO recognition,

 (g) The Membership chair shall,

-- Perform other duties as directed by the SAOAO President
+- perform other duties as directed by the SAOAO President

-(h) The Immediate Past President shall,
+(j) The Immediate Past President shall,

 - serve as ex-officio member of SAOAO Executive Board,